 by Michael Hyman, Research Data Specialist

-Nationally, mortgage rates were up 35 basis point from one year ago (one percentage point equals 100 basis points), while median family incomes rose 2.7 percent.
+Nationally, mortgage rates were up 59 basis point from one year ago (one percentage point equals 100 basis points).

-Regionally, the West recorded the biggest increase in price at 8.5 percent.
-The South had an increase of 6.0 percent while the Midwest had a gain of 5.1 percent.
-The Northeast had the smallest incline in price of 3.5 percent.
+Regionally, the West recorded the biggest increase in home prices at 5.2 percent.
+The Midwest had an increase of 4.2 percent while the South had a gain of 3.6 percent.
+The Northeast had the smallest growth in price of 0.1 percent.

 Regionally, all four regions saw a decline in affordability from a year ago.
-The West had the biggest drop in affordability of 9.2 percent.
-The South had a decline of 7.3 percent followed by the Midwest with a drop of 5.7 percent.
-The Northeast had the smallest drop of 2.7 percent.
+The Midwest had the biggest drop in affordability of 7.8 percent.
+The West had a decline of 7.7 percent followed by the South that fell 7.0 percent.
+The Northeast had the smallest drop of 5.5 percent.

-On a monthly basis, affordability is down from last month in all four regions.
-The West had a decline of 4.7 percent followed by the Northeast with a dip of 5.6 percent.
-The South had a drop of 5.9 percent followed by the Midwest, which had the biggest; dip in affordability of 8.6 percent.
+On a monthly basis, affordability is up from last month in three of the four regions.
+The Northeast had biggest gain of 6.2 percent.
+The South had an incline of 2.4 percent followed by the West with a slight increase of 0.1 percent.
+The Midwest had the only dip in affordability of 4.8 percent.

 What does housing affordability look like in your market?
 View the full data release here.